Adaptive Linear Estimating Equations: Main results

 A key condition that ensures the weights $\{w_{t,k}\}_{t\geq 1}$ satisfy the desirable stability property~\eqref{eq:w_stability} is

 For multi-armed bandits, this condition is automatically satisfied when both quantities $1/s_0 $ and $ s_0/s_{n,k}$ converge to zero in probability.
-Putting together the pieces we have the following result for multi-armed bandits. \begin{theorem} Suppose~\eqref{eq:noise-cond} holds, and for some $k \in [K]$, $1/s_0$ and $s_0/s_{n,k}$ converge to zero in probability.
-Then, the $k^{th}$ coordinate $\holeek$, obtained using weights from equation~\eqref{eqn:weights-bandits}, satisfies
+Putting together the pieces, we have the following result for multi-armed bandits. \begin{theorem} Suppose condition~\eqref{eq:noise-cond} holds and $1/s_0+s_0/s_{n,k} = o_p(1)$ for some $k \in [K]$.
+Then, the $k$-th coordinate $\holeek$, obtained using weights from equation~\eqref{eqn:weights-bandits}, satisfies

 where $\widehat{\sigma}$ is a consistent estimate of $\sigma$.
 Equivalently,